March is Brain Injury Awareness Month!

 Preventing Brain Injuries in the Workplace

 Most occupational brain injuries can be prevented when workers, employers, and safety site managers take steps to ensure safety and protect themselves and others.

 Tips for Workers

-- Always wear proper personal protective equipment (PPE) and headgear when working from heights or in areas where there are risks of falling objects.
+- Always wear proper PPE when working from heights or in areas where objects may fall..

 - Ensure protective headwear fits properly and securely.

 - Wear proper footwear to decrease risks of slips, trips, and falls.